pikiey04/go-simple-porfolio-website/README.md

 # Simple Go Web Server

-This tutorial demonstrates how to build a simple Go web server that serves static files and renders HTML templates for different routes, such as Home, Projects, Skills, About, and Contact pages.
+This demonstrates how to build a simple Go web server that serves static files and renders HTML templates for different routes, such as Home, Projects, Skills, About, and Contact pages.

 ## Prerequisites